lebedov/duster/README.rst

 Author
 ------
-See the included AUTHORS file for more information.
+See the included AUTHORS.rst file for more information.

 License
 -------
 This software is licensed under the
 `BSD License <http://www.opensource.org/licenses/bsd-license.php>`_.
-See the included LICENSE file for more information.
+See the included LICENSE.rst file for more information.

 ..
 [1] http://matplotlib.org/users/shell.html